bobye/d2suite/README.md

 # d2lib
-C++ Library of Discrete Distribution based Data Processing
+`d2lib` is a C++ library of discrete distribution
+(d2) based data processing framework.
+It also contains a collection of computing tools supporting the analysis of d2 data.

+*[under construction]*

 ## Data Format Specifications
  - discrete distribution over Euclidean space